This brief tutorial is going to show students and new users how to log in as root when using Ubuntu on a Windows WSL environment.

-The day you need to log on as root, then the tutorial should come in handy.
+The tutorial should come in handy the day you need to log on as root.

 Log on as root

-As you can see, when you launch the Ubuntu WSL app, it logs directly into the normal user account.
+As you can see, launching the Ubuntu WSL app logs directly into the normal user account.
 See the below screenshot.

 The first user after installing is the default account.

-Now, to start the Ubuntu WSL app and log in as root instead, use the steps below.
+Now, use the steps below to start the Ubuntu WSL app and log in as root instead.

 First, close the Ubuntu console prompt for the normal user.